Turkey says EU must stop stringing it along on migrant deal - KVIA

 Cavusoglu said the sides would work toward “updating” the Turkey-EU deal in line with recent developments, including the situation in Syria’s northwestern Idlib province, where a Syrian government offensive has driven thousands of Syrians toward the border with Turkey.

-The 2016 agreement is not “about the EU giving money to Turkey to keep the refugees,” Cavusoglu said.
+The 2016 agreement isn’t “about the EU giving money to Turkey to keep the refugees,” Cavusoglu said.
 “It comprises several issues from visa-free travel to ensuring the voluntary return of refugees.”

 The minister said the sides would try to draft a “road map” in time for a EU summit on March 26.